Grounds Maintenance

-The operations team maintains most of the green spaces in the borough including sport pitches, open spaces, play areas, road side verges and the Worting Road Cemetery.
-In addition to this the team plants and maintains floral displays, shrubs and hedges.
+The council maintains most of the green spaces in the borough including sport pitches, open spaces, play areas, road side verges and the Worting Road Cemetery.
+In addition, we plant and maintain floral displays, shrubs and hedges.

 Grass cutting

-We are responsible for mowing over 6 million m² - equivalent to cutting over 1,000 football pitches.
 Most general open space is cut about eight times a year from early April to the end of October.
-This is dependent on the weather and ground conditions, for example in hot and dry summers the grass grows slower requiring fewer cuts.
+This is dependent on the weather and ground conditions.
 Rough grass areas such as the verges on ring roads are cut six times a year.

 We do not cut grass that is: